 Employers might be concerned that a candidate who isn’t qualified enough will leave the company when a better opportunity presents itself.
 Be prepared to address these concerns.
 Discuss why you intend to stay in the job for the long term.

 Continue to reiterate your desire to learn as much about the company and the job as possible.
-You can also explain why you prefer a side-to-side career and are not interested in climbing up the ladder.
+You can also explain why you prefer a side-to-side career and are not interested in climbing the ladder.
 You can point to your work history if you are a loyal employee.

 4. Connect the Dots